Before I show you the 20-year annualized returns by asset class between 1999 – 2018, I want you to guess the following four things:

 For our tax-advantaged investments, including our son’s 529 plan, I plan on leaving them alone.
 We’ve still got between 16-20 years before we want to access the funds.

-For our after-tax investments, I’m reducing exposure to stocks, increasing exposure to cash and short-term treasuries, diversifying our real estate exposure across non-coastal cities through speciality REITs and real estate crowdfunding, and constantly looking for ocean view fixers in San Francisco.
+For our after-tax investments, I’m reducing exposure to stocks, increasing exposure to cash and short-term treasuries.
+I’m also diversifying our real estate exposure across non-coastal cities through speciality REITs and real estate crowdfunding.
+Finally, I’m constantly looking for ocean view fixers in San Francisco.

 I’m sure I’ll be kicking myself 10 years from now if I don’t buy at least one more ocean view fixer today.
 I just love the combo of identifying high growth potential investments and boosting returns through rehabbing.